yzhuangintcd/Leetcode/README.md

 - The folders follows a structure of: "Problem Number.
 Problem Name".

-- The Solution.java outside of the folder is used for testing and debugging, it also includes some problems that I am currently stuck on.
+- The Solution.java outside of the folders is used for testing and debugging, it also includes some problems that I am currently stuck on.